-The Nomination Committee proposes that the Board of Directors should consist of at least five Directors and no Deputy Directors.
+The Nomination Committee proposes that the Board of Directors should consist of six Directors.

 Agenda item 13

-The Nomination Committee proposes that a total fee of GBP 379,250 be paid to Directors elected at the AGM, who are not employees of the Company.
+The Nomination Committee proposes that a total fee of GBP 379,250 (the "Total Fee") be paid to Directors elected at the AGM, who are not employees of the Company.
+The Total Fee is the same as that proposed by the Nomination Committee and approved by the shareholders of the Company at the 2008 Annual General Meeting.
 It is proposed that the Board of Directors will distribute the fee within the Board so that the Chairman will receive a fee of GBP 90,000, the Deputy Chairman a fee of GBP 117,000 and a fee of GBP 30,000 be paid to each other Director, and an additional GBP 10,000 be paid for Audit Committee work, 3,500 for Remuneration Committee work and GBP 10,000 for Legal Committee work and an additional GBP 1,750 be paid to the Chairman of each committee.

-It is expected that the Deputy Chairman will dedicate approximately 40 per cent of his working time to the company.
+It is expected that the Deputy Chairman will dedicate approximately 40 per cent of his working time to the company including business development projects.

 The Remuneration Committee also proposed that for project work outside of normal Board work, which is assigned by the Board, a fee of GBP 1,000 per full working day be paid.

-CVs for Directors to be re-elected are to be found on page 60 in the Unibet Group plc Annual Report for 2007 and on the company´s website.
+CVs for Directors are to be found on page 63 in the Unibet Group plc Annual Report for 2008 and on the company´s website.